-Our Monte Carlo simulation models variables including asset class rates of return, asset class risks, inflation, tax rates, life expectancy, withdrawal rates, asset allocations, investment glide paths, social security, pensions, annuities, major planned expenses, and other factors over time.
+Rain Dog's Monte Carlo simulation models asset class rates of return, asset class risks, asset allocations, inflation, tax rates, life expectancy, withdrawal rates, investment glide paths, social security, pensions, annuities, major planned expenses, and other factors over time.

 With Monte Carlo simulation, the results of a simulation depend on the accuracy of the assumptions that are used to calibrate the simulation, which includes assumptions about performance of different asset classes, inflation, tax rates, social security payments, life expectancy, and many other assumptions.
-We carefully validate each assumption in our Monte Carlo model, however, there is always a possibility that one or more assumptions will be inaccurate, possibly significantly.
+Rain Dog carefully validates each assumption in our Monte Carlo model, however, there is always a possibility that one or more assumptions will be inaccurate, possibly significantly.